 The INTJ personality type is perhaps the most enigmatic and controversial of all.
 Idealistic visionaries, unemotional robots, brilliant strategists, socially awkward geeks, fearsome debaters – these are just a few examples of the numerous labels that INTJs seem to be able to get.

-There is usually little middle ground with strong expressed INTJ personalities – other types either find their quirkiness mysterious and attractive, or feel uncomfortable and get offended.
+There is usually little middle ground with strongly expressed INTJ personalities.
+Other types either find their quirkiness mysterious and attractive, or feel uncomfortable and get offended.
 The INTJs themselves are either proud of their traits and wear them like a badge, or see themselves as eccentrics and do their best to mimic the behavior of other people, trying to blend in.
 These attitudes soften as people grow and develop, but they tend to be very black-and-white at a younger age.

 One of the most significant sticking points is the INTJs’ handling of emotions.
 Most INTJ personalities pride themselves in remaining rational and logical at all times, seeing most emotional displays as a sign of weakness and irrationality.
 As people with this personality type also tend to be very honest and straightforward, it is no surprise that they are often seen as insensitive.
 Some INTJs may go even further, claiming that they have no feelings or emotions at all, and that anyone who does is weak and irrational.